alsaeedi2007/wireshark/README.md

 # wireshark
-This repository is for wireshark SIP profile
+This repository is for wireshark files: Display filters, Capture filters, coloring rules, Macros and many more
-## SIP display filters